Resources for Teachers and Students

 Dozens killed and hurt when rail bridge collapses in Mexico

 The Covid pandemic shut playgrounds, recreation centers and most camps last summer.
 But with widespread vaccinations and relaxed federal health restrictions, day camps and sleep-away camps will have a busy season this year.
 Registrations are at ...

 The National Wildlife Federation lesson plans are designed to introduce students to life science, ecology, wildlife biology, scientific identification and observation.
 All lesson plans are aligned to the National Science Education Standards and organized by grade level.

 Worries about climate change are causing some young Americans to decide not to have children, according to recent studies.
 University of Arizona Professor Sabrina Helm said couples are worried that having a child would contribute to overpopulation an...

 Daily Science Audio webcasts: An exclusive partnership with Pulse of the Planet, updated daily with two-minute sound portraits of Planet Earth.
 Tracking the rhythms of nature, culture and science worldwide, blending interviews with extraordinary natural sounds.

-This week's word in the news: RUPTURE
+This week's word in the news: ANTI-INFLAMMATORY

 FOUND IN THE NEWS: